 The damage that smoking does to thoracic health—which includes lung cancer and chronic obstructive pulmonary disease (COPD)—cannot be overstated.
 Did you know that 85% of lung cancer are associated with smoking?

-Read on to know how the lungs are affected by smoking and how it wreaks havoc on your respiratory system.
+Read on to understand the smoking effects on lungs and how it wreaks havoc on your respiratory system

-Smoking can affect your lungs immediately, and can result in:
+Smoking can affect your lungs immediately, resulting in lung damage from smoking and:

 Inflammation: The tar-filled cigarette smoke irritates the delicate lining of your airways’ causing inflammation.
 This may lead to wheezing, coughing, and a burning sensation in your chest.